 Yes, your cover letter may include some of the same things, but who knows if or when the cover letter will be read.
 If recruiters/HR/hiring managers are too busy to read the resume, what makes you think they will have time to read your cover letter?
 Some always do, others never will.
 Don’t count on your cover being read.

 Instead, start your job search by answering this question.

 What Do You Want To Do?

 I was meeting with one man who wanted help with his resume and before I even looked at it I asked him “What do you want to do?”

-He thought for awhile then said, “I have been an Engineer my whole life.”
+He thought for a while then replied, “I have been an engineer my whole life.”

 “Life is short” I reminded him.

 “You now have the opportunity to do something that you love, or at least brings you great joy.
 You have lost your job and have been given permission to re-evaluate how you spend the rest of your working life.”

 This was the question he hadn’t asked himself.
 It was hard.